Community Fire Refuges

 Victoria has five Community Fire Refuges at Millgrove, East Warburton, Ferny Creek, Blackwood and Lavers Hill.
 Each of the community fire refuges are dual-purpose buildings, co-located with either schools or emergency services facilities, placed in communities with no other real last resort options in the event of fire.

-Available for download is: Construction & Project Management Guidelines for Community Fire Refuge (PDF 1.1 MB)
+Construction and Project Management Guidelines for Community Fire Refuge

 The Australian Building Codes Board (ABCB) has developed a technical handbook for the design and construction of Community Fire Refuges.
-It is available at www.abcb.gov.au .
+It is available on the ABCB website (External link).

 The 2009 Victorian Bushfires Royal Commission recommended that Victoria introduce a comprehensive approach to shelter options that includes the following:

 - Developing standards for community refuges as a matter of priority and replace the 2005 Fire Refuges in Victoria: Policy and Practice

 - Designating community refuges—particularly in areas of very high risk—where other bushfire safety options are limited